LaminarDynamics/Particles/readme.md

 In the demo there is a central "mass" that is circled by n number of particles.
 These particles are all attracted to the central mass as planets would be attracted to the sun.
 Since I couldn't figure out how to get the astrophysics math to work right, the particles follow a basic set of rules that in the end somewhat mimics a real orbital system.

-There are several lines (Vectors) that are drawn off the particles.
+If selected, there are several lines (Vectors) that are drawn off the particles.
 They are:

 * The force of gravity pulling toward the central mass.
 * The force of inertia currently acting on the particle.